impriyashankar/Github-Info/README.md

 ## General Information
-The app uses Github API to display user information.
+The app makes request to Github's REST Endpoints to display user information.

 ## Technologies Used
 - HTML